salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

-# Lightning Web Security Distortions
+# Locker vNext Distortions

-This is the list of the currently implemented distortions.
+This is the list of the currently implemented Locker vNext distortions.

-Version: 0.15.5<br>
+Version: 0.14.25<br>
-Generated: Jan 31, 2022
+Generated: Feb 1, 2022

 ## Table of Contents